Shahina-ks/pyramid-golang/README.md

 # pyramid-golang
-This is a program using for loop to print a pyramid
+This is a program using "for loop" to print a pyramid